John Lewis & Partners: Designing for complex user interfaces

 The design system now has clear champions with continuous delivery to create an inspiring experience for customers.
 It underpins the entire website, creating shared product knowledge across teams and reducing their costs.
 The design system team consisted of Equal Experts working alongside Partners and another supplier.
 Here, we explain the journey that the team took.

-This case study will help you to understand:
+This case study will help you understand:

-The benefits of a design system
+• the benefits of a design system

-Characteristics of a good design system
+• characteristics of a good design system

-Why you need more than just designers to create a design system
+• why you need more than just designers to create a design system

-Designing an engaging customer experience with a complex user interface
+Designing an engaging customer experience

 The John Lewis website consists of multiple web apps, which come together using a microservice architecture to provide a seamless web experience.
 There are separate web apps for the product listings page, different product categories, the shopping basket, editorial features, etc. Even within a webpage, specific areas of a page may be provided by a different web app, such as the recommendations sections.